Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 which benefit from lightning's multi-GPU and TPU support.

 So, now you can run huge workloads scalably, without needing to do any engineering.
-For instance, here we can run Logistic Regression on Imagenet (each epoch takes about 3 minutes)!
+For instance, here we can run logistic Regression on Imagenet (each epoch takes about 3 minutes)!

 .. code-block:: python